CBIIT/bento-icdc-frontend/.github/PULL_REQUEST_TEMPLATE.md

 <!--
-Make sure to follow the DEV guidelines (https://gen3.org/resources/developer/dev-introduction/) before asking for review.

 - Describe what this pull request does.
 - Add short descriptive bullet points for each section if relevant.
-Keep in mind that they will be parsed automatically to generate official release notes.
 - Test manually.
 - Maintain or increase the test coverage (if relevant).
 - Update the documentation, or justify if not needed.